lastwhitebird/lgml-parser/README.md

 {
 	/* yes, it's public. you may use it directly */ public $options;
-	/* all the method are self-documenting */ public function __construct(array $options = []) {}
+	/* all the methods are self-documenting */ public function __construct(array $options = []) {}
 	public function setOption($name, $value) {}
 	/* this 2 methods return $this */